-Candy Chang is a Taiwanese American artist who explores the intersection of civic life and sacred space.
+Candy Chang is an American artist of Taiwanese descent who explores the intersection of civic life and sacred space.
 Through public art, video installations, and paintings generated from thousands of handwritten reflections from the public, her work uncovers the psychological layers within communities and reimagines the future of ritual in public life.
 Testimonies of desire, dread, sorrow, hope, and courage are surfaced in shared spaces that challenge norms of visibility and offer new modes of communion.

 She is known for Before I Die, which has been created in over 5,000 cities in over 75 countries and called “one of the most creative community projects ever” by The Atlantic.
 Trained in architecture, design, and urban planning, Chang began creating street art while running a record label and applied these tactics to new forms of civic engagement.
 I Wish This Was was featured in the Venice Architecture Biennale and led to a Rockefeller Tulane University Urban Innovation Fellowship to develop Neighborland, a civic engagement tool used by over three million people.
 After struggling with grief, the focus of her work shifted to the state of our psyches.
 After the End, a communal ritual that reckons with loss, was a New York Times Critic’s Pick.
 She has also created secular spaces for confession, a monument of over 50,000 anxieties and hopes, and electrified shrines that introduce emotional barriers into the public sphere.
 Her work has been exhibited in the Smithsonian American Art Museum, SFMOMA, Cooper-Hewitt National Design Museum, Nelson-Atkins Museum, and the Eli and Edythe Broad Art Museum.
 She often collaborates with James A. Reeves to merge public art with site-specific video installations.